 - Must be a registered youth or adult member of the Boy Scouts of America.

-- Youth must have completed the unit's version of leadership training (Introduction to Leadership Skills for Troops, Ships, or Crews).
-Previous attendance at National Youth Leadership Training (NYLT) is strongly recommended for youth participants.
+- Youth must have completed the unit's version of leadership training (Introduction to Leadership Skills for Troops, Ships, or Crews) and attendance at National Youth Leadership Training (NYLT)

 - Adults must be trained for their current registered position.